jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 #### encryption using gpg

 A software called `gpg` lets us use public and private keys to encrypt our data.
-At the beginning we have to create a key pair:
+At the beginning, we have to create a key pair:

 ```text
 gpg --gen-key
 ```

 Then we need to share our public key to other people.
-To export our public key file we need to run:
+To export our public key file, we need to run:

 ```text
 gpg --export name > gpg.pub